PACE-challenge/PACE-2017-persistent-treewidth-instances/README.md

-# Persistent treewidth competition instances
+# Treewidth: Challenging bonus instances (PACE 2017)

-These graphs were derived from various sources.
-Solving them in five minutes would require a 1000x speed improvement over the winner implementations of PACE 2017.
+The [instance set](//github.com/PACE-challenge/Treewidth-PACE-2017-instances) used in the _exact_ treewidth challenge of PACE 2017 is now considered to be too easy.
+Therefore, this bonus instance set has been created to offer a fresh and difficult challenge.
+In particular, solving these instances in five minutes would require a 1000x speed improvement over the best exact treewidth solvers of PACE 2017.

+[gr/](gr/) contains 100 instances for exact treewidth computation.

+[td/](td/) contains the optimal tree decompositions (if known).

+[instances.csv](instances.csv) lists the instances, the treewidth (if known), and the time required to compute the treewidth.

+## Further Links

+- There is also a [list of treewidth solvers, instances, and tools](//github.com/PACE-challenge/Treewidth).